Deep learning reveals hidden interactions in complex systems: Results

 \subsection{Cellular Automata}

+First, we verify AgentNet with an older yet fundamental system with rich phenomena, the cellular automata (CA) model.
 In the CA model, each cell has its own discrete state, either \textit{alive} or \textit{dead}.
-Each cell interacts with eight adjacent neighbors, and the state of each cell evolves according to the following rules. \begin{itemize} \item A live cell stays alive if two or three neighbor cells are alive.
-Otherwise, it dies. \item A dead cell becomes alive if exactly three neighbor cells are alive.
-Otherwise, it remains dead. \end{itemize}
+Each cell interacts with its eight adjacent neighbors, and the state of each cell evolves according to the following two rules.
+First, a live cell stays alive if two or three neighbor cells are alive.
+Secondly, a dead cell becomes alive if exactly three neighbor cells are alive.
+Thus, the interaction strength of CA can be expressed as an indicator function $\mathbbm{1}_{R_i}$ where its value is $1$ if $a_j \in R_i$ and $0$ otherwise.

-We simulated 1,000 sets of data and label pairs to train the AgentNet for CA. In each pair, the data is a 14 $\times$ 14 grid of cells with initially randomized states, and the label is the state of the grid after a single time step.
-Since the cells at the corners and edges have no proper neighborhood, we discarded these cells and therefore only the inner 12 $\times$ 12 grid was updated and used for training.

-From the perspective of AgentNet, CA is a binary classification problem, i.e. whether each cell becomes alive or dead at the next time step.
-AgentNet for CA receives three state variables: positions $\mathbf{x}^t$ and $\mathbf{y}^t$, and cell state $\mathbf{c}^t$.The output here is a list of expected probabilities that each cell becomes alive.
-We use the binary cross entropy loss function between the AgentNet output and the groundtruth label as
+We simulate CA data in the form of a 14 $\times$ 14 grid of cells with initially randomized states, and the state of the grid after a single time step becomes the target label for each data.
+AgentNet for CA receives three state variables from each cell: positions $\mathbf{x}^t$ and $\mathbf{y}^t$, and cell state $\mathbf{c}^t$.
+The output here is a list of expected probabilities that each cell becomes alive.
+We use the binary cross-entropy loss function between the AgentNet output and the ground-truth label.

-where $c_i$ is the predicted $i$th cell state of output $\mathbf{s}$, and $y_i$ is the corresponding true label of the $i$th cell.

-Figure 2 summarizes the results of AgentNet for CA. Figure 2A depicts the attention weight $w$ of the target cell (in this case, the 115th cell) across the entire grid.
-After 70 epochs, AgentNet quickly \textit{realized} that a vast majority of the cells are irrelevant to the target cell and thereafter concentrated its attention to a more compact region.
-AgentNet figured out the true interaction range after 150 epochs, although it took another 100 epochs to perfectly employ the information it gathered to decide the next cell state.
+Figure \ref{Fig2} summarizes the results of AgentNet for CA, depicting the cell state attention weight $\alpha^c$ of the target cell (in this case, the 102nd cell) across the entire grid.
+After 120 epochs, AgentNet quickly \textit{realized} that a vast majority of the cells are irrelevant to the target cell, and thereafter concentrated its attention to a more compact region; Fig \ref{Fig2}B shows that AgentNet gradually learns to focus on neighbor cells only.
+AgentNet was able to figure out the true interaction range after 200 epochs.
+The result of the prediction test for unseen cases showed perfect 100\% accuracy, as depicted in Fig. \ref{Fig2}C.

-Figure 2B and 2C show the output of AgentNet after 250 epochs of training.
-As the decision rule of the CA model is only affected by a microstate of $3 \times 3$ grid cells with the target cell in the middle, all of the other cells are irrelevant.
-Thus, we can investigate the micro-dynamics of the trained model by verifying all possible $2^9 = 512$ microstates located in a randomly distributed environment.
-In Fig. 2B and 2C, each microstate was tested in 1000 different environments, and AgentNet showed an exact match to groundtruth labels in both cases of alive and dead target cells.
-This demonstrates that AgentNet can jointly infer the interaction range and decision rule of a single agent in a discrete Markovian system.